Effective Prime Uniqueness: Implications in Reverse Mathematics

 \section{Implications in Reverse Mathematics}

 The main theorem of this paper, Theorem~\ref{Main}, is that Effectively Prime $\Rightarrow$ Effectively Atomic.
-In the context of Reverse Mathematics, or, more precisely, in some model of second order arithmetic, to say a model $\mathcal{A}$ of a theory $T$ is ``effectively prime'' is really just to say that it is prime inside the model; that is, the necessary embeddings establishing that $\mathcal{A}$ is prime must be among the functions of the model.
-However, as we have stressed above, to say that $\mathcal{A}$ is effectively atomic is not simply to say that it is atomic, because the definition of ``atomic'' does not include the existence of a single function that ``picks out'' a complete formula for each tuple.
-By ``effectively atomic'' in an some model of second order arithmetic we mean that the function picking out the complete formulas exists inside this model.
+In the context of Reverse Mathematics, or, more precisely, in some model of second order arithmetic, to say a model $\mathcal{A}$ of a theory $T$ is ``effectively prime'' is really just to say that it is prime inside the model of second order arithmetic; that is, the necessary embeddings establishing that $\mathcal{A}$ is prime must be among the functions of the model of second order arithmetic.

+However, as we have stressed above, to say that $\mathcal{A}$ is effectively atomic is not the same as saying that it is atomic, because the definition of ``atomic'' does not include the existence of a single function that ``picks out'' a complete formula for each tuple.
+By ``effectively atomic'' in a model of second order arithmetic we mean that the function picking out the complete formulas exists inside this model of second order arithmetic.

 The theorem's more technical statement is that, given any $\emptyset$-decidable $\mathcal{A}$, i.e., a structure whose complete diagram is computable ($\leq_T \emptyset$), there is a $\emptyset$-decidable $\mathcal{M}$ such that either, for all $\Phi' \leq_T \emptyset$, $\Phi'$ does not witness that $\mathcal{A} \prec \mathcal{M}$, or there is a $h \leq_T \emptyset$ witnessing that $\mathcal{A}$ is effectively atomic.
 In the construction, we used that $\varphi_e$ is a listing, computable (in $\emptyset$), of all functions that are partial computable (in $\emptyset$).
 This basic fact follows immediately from the Enumeration Theorem.
 In fact, every possible $\Phi'$ appears as infinitely many $\varphi_e$, and so, we could use this listing to try to diagonalize against all $\Phi'$.
 If we were able to diagonalize against all $\Phi'$, then we would have that $\mathcal{A}$ is not effectively prime.
 Otherwise, if we were not, then $\mathcal{A}$ would be effectively atomic.
 So, the construction is a ``failed'' priority argument.